The Security Guard Staffing Crisis: Practical Solutions for 2025

 Where Guards Drop Off

-Understanding when guards leave helps target retention efforts.
+Understanding when guards leave helps target retention efforts where they'll have the greatest impact.
 Here's a typical breakdown for every 100 hires:

 Security Guard Retention Funnel